-A good, general GM-ing advice.
+A good, general GM-ing tip.
 In the words of Justin Alexander: “Don’t prep plots, prep situations.”

 Don’t overdo the preparation!
 Keep your situation ideas loose enough that they can be adapted to the PC’s choices and the flow of the game.

-Above principle is supported directly by CS as an “instant adventure” format.
-If you ever read Weird Discoveries or Strange Revelations, you know what I mean. (if not get these books, you are missing out big time)
+The above principle is supported directly by Cypher’s “instant adventure” format.
+If you’ve ever read Weird Discoveries or Strange Revelations, you know what I mean.
+(If not get these books, you are missing out big time!)